suslabs/el-levert/README.md

 ### 4. eval `(script)`

-Evaluate specified script.
-See the API section for more information.
+Evaluates specified script.
+See the [API](#evaluation-api) section for more information.

 Subcommands:

 -   langs - Sends the list of enabled languages.
--   vm2 `(script)` - Eval script with the vm2 backend.
-See API/vm2 for more information.
+-   vm2 `(script)` - Eval script with the VM2 backend.
+See [API/vm2](#2-vm2--nodejs-api) for more information.
--   c, cpp, py `(script)` - Eval script with the external vm backend, quite slow.
+-   c, cpp, py `(script)` - Eval script with the external VM backend, quite slow.

+By default, only the default JS eval is enabled.
+The other eval contexts can be enabled in the config.
+VM2 eval only works under Linux/WSL and the external VM backend needs [judge0](https://judge0.com/) to be installed and configured.

 ### 5. perm

 Root command for the permission manager.
 Can be executed by anyone.
-For this feature to work properly, set the `owner` field in `config.json`.
+For this feature to work properly, set the `owner` field in `auth.json`.

 Subcommands: